turbomaze/gaze/README.md

-Rasta GPGP
+Gaze
 ==

 Gaze estimation using inverse graphics.
 3D renderer and MCMC inference algorithms built from the ground up using `numpy` and `pillow`.
+The hypothesis space consists of randomly generated cubes along with a designated "viewer".

 ## Dependencies
 * This project uses `numpy` for math stuff